 }

 Note: The optional parameter you pass into Frame.Navigate does not have to be a string (it is an object in the API), but it must be serializable.
+An object that is serializable can be converted to a stream of bytes for storage in order to save its state and recreate that state later on.
 The frame keeps track of the app history and navigation parameters, which it needs to resume from suspend, for instance, and it does so by serializing the parameters.
 If you wish to pass a parameter that is not serializable, you may write code to serialize it yourself for advanced use cases.

 Task 5 – Display the message passed to Page2